DiddiLeija/text_formatter/.github/ISSUE_TEMPLATE/security-issue.md

 name: Security vulnerability issue
 about: An issue about a security vulnerability
 title: ''
-labels: Security Issue, Please triage this
+labels: Please triage this, Security Issue
-asignees: DiddiLeija
+assignees: ''

 ---